 The temperature, terrain, and duration of your run, in addition to personal preference, will all play a role in answering this question.
 A good rule of thumb is to consider running with a pack if you will be out for more than an hour or two, as this will ensure that you have enough fluids and nutrition to get you through your run or race.
 In hotter temperatures, you may want to load up on extra water or carry a small pack like the Osprey Duro 1.5 or the Osprey Dyna 1.5 for even shorter runs to avoid dehydration and overheating.

-Runs in more remote locations or difficult terrain may require extra gear, like a first-aid kit or trekking poles, and keeping your hands free by wearing a pack will make life much easier, even if you aren’t heading out for a long run.
+Runs in more remote locations or difficult terrain may require extra gear, like a first-aid kit or trekking poles.
+Also, keeping your hands free by wearing a pack will make life much easier, even if you aren’t heading out for a long run.
 Any multi-hour adventure and almost all ultramarathon races will require a pack to allow you to carry the gear, food, and water needed for a safe and comfortable day on the trails.

 I frequently reach for a smaller pack on almost all of my runs, as it gives me an easy place to store my phone, a little water, and some dog treats while keeping my hands free to wrangle my four-legged running buddy’s leash.